KeithFlagg/CoralDefense-Webapp/README.md

 ### get_data.php
 ---------------
-* Returns live table data. redraws sensor monitor with new values, called by js embedded in index
+* gets newest data from livetable. redraws sensor monitor with new values, called by js embedded in index

 ### send_arduino_data.php
 ------------------------